nyhave/VideoTinder/README.md

 * Daily discovery of short video clips (up to 3 or 6 with subscription)
 * Option to buy 3 extra clips for the day
-* Monthly subscriptions with visible expiration date
+* Monthly subscriptions with visible expiration date and stored purchase date
 * Basic chat between matched profiles with option to unmatch
 * Improved chat layout with timestamps for better readability
 * Celebration overlay when two profiles match